MicrosoftDocs/dynamics365smb-docs/business-central/shopify/background.md

 # Execute tasks in background

 Extension allows perform some tasks in background.
 Two modes are supported:
-- Manually triggered task will be immidiately scheduled via **Job Queue Entries**
+- Manually triggered task will be immediately scheduled via **Job Queue Entries**
-- Reccuring tasks scheduled in **Job Queue* Entries*
+- Recurring tasks scheduled in **Job Queue* Entries*

 ## To enable execution of tasks in background for specific shop